 The goal of FDN is to treat the neuromuscular system – reduce muscle pain, improve joint range of motion and allow a faster return to strengthening, exercise and full function.
 Physiotherapists are now using this technique all around the world to effectively treat acute and chronic orthopaedic and musculoskeletal conditions.

 Myofascial trigger points (TPs) can develop in a muscle secondary to a variety of stressors i.e. injury, degenerative changes, faulty posture, repetitive motions and psychological or emotional factors.
-In addition, the trigger points are more likely to develop in tissue which are already sensitized due to i.e. disc dysfunction, decreased circulation and metabolic – biomechanical stresses.
-When muscles develop trigger points, the tension within the muscle can create compression on local vessels, nerves and joint structures – all of which will affect normal function of these tissues.
+In addition, the trigger points are more likely to develop in tissue which is already sensitized due to i.e. disc dysfunction, decreased circulation and metabolic – biomechanical stresses.
+When muscles develop trigger points, the tension within the muscle can create compression on local vessels, nerves and joint structures – all of which will affect the normal function of these tissues.

 Louise Killens completed the GunnIMS course which is very similar in it’s approach to Functional Dry Needling.
 For more information on FDN or IMS please refer to our links section.